ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 * Some alarms or abnormal operations, network performance metrics are reported from the network.
-Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, if the network incidents are identified, it will be reported to the incident client.
+Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, detect a cause based on correlation analysis.
+   If the network incidents are identified, it will be reported to the incident client.
 The impact of network services will be also analyzed and will update the network incident.

 * Incident client receives the network incident raised by incident server, and acknowledge it.
 Client may invoke the "network incident diagnose" rpc